-In 1997, the City of Warren and the Middle Snake Tamarac Rivers Watershed District, the local sponsor of the project, asked the Natural Resources Conservation Service (NRCS) for assistance on planning and construction on the Snake River Watershed Project.
+In 1997, the City of Warren and the Middle River Snake River Watershed District, the local sponsor of the project, asked the Natural Resources Conservation Service (NRCS) for assistance on planning and construction on the Snake River Watershed Project.

 In November 1999, the project plan consisted of 4 phases of construction: the lower mile of the floodway, and outlet chute, the off-channel floodwater storage site, the Snake River diversion structure and upper 3 miles of floodway, and the establishment of the mitigation features.

-In 2000, the MSTRWD held two public hearings and unanimously passed the Order for the Establishment of the Richard P Nelson Floodway and OCSS (PL-566 Project).
+In 2000, the MRSRWD held two public hearings and unanimously passed the Order for the Establishment of the Richard P Nelson Floodway and OCSS (PL-566 Project).